SAP-samples/teched2022-DA181/exercises/Exercise_4_Replicate_Calcview/README.md

   <BR /><BR /><CENTER><img src="./images/ConnectionsToSAPHANA.png" width="400"></CENTER><BR /><BR />

 - "Create New Replication" wizard starts and the first step is to select the connection type of the source system.
 First, we will choose "Create a New Connection" which is already selected and select "SAP HANA 2.0 On-Premise" as the source system will will connect during the live workshop is SAP HANA 2.0 SPS06.
 This will use the remote table replication which is HANA native replication between HANA systems.
 For SPS04 or lower, as remote table replication is not supported, SDI will be used for replicating.
-Once the selection is done, click "Step 2" to move to the second step
+Once the selection is done, click "Create Connection" to move to the second step

   <BR /><BR /><CENTER><img src="./images/ConnectionType.png" width="90%"></CENTER><BR /><BR />

-- Next, setup the connection properties to the on-premise SAP HANA Platform.
+- Next, setup the connection properties to the on-premise SAP HANA Platform and click "Step 3" to move to the next step
   - Enter name for the connection.
 The connection will be created as a remote source within the database
   - (Optional) Enable "Use Cloud Connector" for users following this exercise after the event and configured a cloud connector
   - Enter remote connection information to the SAP HANA Platform database